Department of Chemistry

 Admission Requirements

-A minimum of two letters of recommendation from persons familiar with the applicant’s undergraduate scholastic record must be sent to Graduate Admissions at the same time application is made for admission to UTSA.
+A minimum of two letters of recommendation from persons familiar with the applicant’s undergraduate scholastic record, together with a meaningful personal statement of interests and career goals, and a curriculum vitae must be sent to Graduate Admissions at the same time application is made for admission to UTSA.
 Background or remedial courses in chemistry may be required to remove deficiencies.

 Thesis Option in Chemistry